plazinicmilan/skocko/README.md

 ## Running

-To start application, from command prompt point to application folder and run:
+To start application, from command prompt point to application directory and run:

     lein ring server

+Or if you prefer Docker, you can also point to application directory and run:

+    docker-compose up